-If hiking is your thing, then Spain is your place.
-It’s a country blessed with sunshine, some of the best mountain ranges in Europe and a variety of terrains.
+If slow travel and hiking are your things, then Spain is your place.
+Spain is a country blessed with sunshine, some of the best mountain ranges in Europe, many remote areas far away from the masses, and a variety of terrains that offers great outdoor experiences in every weather and season.
 No matter which corner of Spain you decide to travel to, there is an incredible route to discover.
 We review six of the best below.

 La Pedriza, Guadarrama Mountains